 I have included a diverse selection of travel memoirs written from a variety of different perspectives.
 From Orwell’s time living on the streets of London and Paris, Lee’s involvement in the Spanish Civil War to the more light-hearted adventures of Bill Bryson, Ewan McGregor and Charley Borman.

-I have resisted the urge to include more than one entry for each author (John Simpson, Bill Bryson and Dervla Murphy I’m looking at you), however for those that get stuck in to any of the authors on this list, you are free to explore their bibliography.
+I have resisted the urge to include more than one entry for each author (John Simpson, Bill Bryson and Dervla Murphy I’m looking at you), however for those that get stuck in to any of the authors on this list, you are free to explore their bibliography and should definitely do so!

-So, let’s dive right in and find out some of the best travel memoirs!
+So, let’s dive right in and find out some of the best travel memoirs ever written!
 I have listed these in the order that they were published for want of any better methodology.

 My 19 Best Travel Memoirs